lasseufpa/speedup-rt/README.md

 This repository contains the ARTS and the baseline related source code of the above mentioned paper.

+## Introduction
+Ray tracing (RT) simulation is a widely used approach to enable modeling wireless channels in applications such as network digital twins.
+However, the computational cost to execute ray tracing (RT) is proportional to factors such as the level of detail used in the adopted 3D scenario.
+This work proposes RT pre-processing algorithms that aim at simplifying the 3D scene without distorting the channel, by reducing the scenario area and/or simplifying object shapes in the scenario.
+It also proposes a post-processing method that augments a set of RT results to achieve an improved time resolution.
+These methods enable using RT in applications that use a detailed and photorealistic 3D scenario while generating consistent wireless channels over time.
+Our simulation results with different urban scenarios scales, in terms of area and object details, demonstrate that it is possible to reduce the simulation time by more than 50% without compromising the accuracy of the multipath RT parameters, such as angles of arrival and departure, delay, phase, and path gain.

 ## Getting started
 The first step is to create the python environment with Conda, using the following command: